Vol. 12, No. 4 Summer 2006

 What's different about the rehearsal process?

-Mary-Mitchell Campbell works in the other room doing the music, and I work in a separate rehearsal room on a scene.
+-Mitchell Campbell works in the other room doing the music, and I work in a separate rehearsal room on a scene.
 In the afternoon we come together.
-The tune we worked on in the morning [is the
+The tune we worked on in the morning [is the one] we'll

-one] we'll explore in the afternoon.
+explore in the afternoon.
 Actually the staging grows out of that.
 I don't use the word "blocking" because it suggests having it all worked out and I don't have it all worked out.
-You can't
+You can't have it all

 Your production of Sweeney gets down to the show's psychological core.
 Is that what you're seeking in Company?